gustavomonarin/tech-radar/README.md

 # tech-radar
-Hosts the csv data for out internal Tech-Radar
+Hosts the csv data for our internal Tech Radar.

 This repo is intentionally public.